-Definition: Financial statements are a collection of reports about an organization's financial results, condition, and cash flows.
+Definition: Financial statements are a collection of reports about an organization's financial results, financial condition, and cash flows.
 They are useful for the following reasons:

 - To determine the ability of a business to generate cash, and the sources and uses of that cash.

 - To determine whether a business has the capability to pay back its debts.

 - To track financial results on a trend line to spot any looming profitability issues.

 - To derive financial ratios from the statements that can indicate the condition of the business.

 - To investigate the details of certain business transactions, as outlined in the disclosures that accompany the statements.

 The standard contents of a set of financial statements are: